Signed in as:

-Thank you for your interest in our upcoming inaugural Workshop for "Pop's Diner" at the Brook Arts Center, Bound Brook, NJ.
+Thank you for your interest in our inaugural Workshop for "Pop's Diner" at the Brook Arts Center, 10 Hamilton Street, Bound Brook, NJ.
 This is a unique opportunity to be involved in a brand-new theater project from the very beginning, from inception.
-After running several virtual table reads of our show during COVID, this is the first time ever that we will be facilitating a live, in-person workshop to act, sing (and maybe even dance a little) our musical, so we are looking for triple-threat actors/actresses for each and every role, from leads thru ensemble.
+After running several virtual table reads of our show during COVID, this is the first time ever that we will be facilitating a live, in-person workshop to act, sing (and maybe even dance a little) our musical, so we are looking for actors/actresses for each and every role, from leads thru ensemble.

 For those who might be new to the term "Workshop," let me explain exactly what we are doing: